Endoscopic ultrasound in esophageal carcinoma

 Staging usually begins with a computed tomography (CT) scan to evaluate for the presence of metastatic disease.
 However, with increasing availability, positron emission tomography (PET) CT fusion scanning may be more accurate for the detection of stage IV disease, and can be used as an initial staging assessment.
 (See "Diagnosis and staging of esophageal cancer".)

 A more detailed evaluation of locoregional disease extent (T and N stage) should be obtained if distant metastases are not demonstrated.
-A number of studies have demonstrated that EUS is more accurate than transabdominal ultrasound, CT scan, magnetic resonance imaging (MRI), or PET scanning for locoregional staging of esophageal carcinoma [1-16].
+A number of studies have demonstrated that EUS is more accurate than transabdominal ultrasound, CT scan, magnetic resonance imaging (MRI), or PET scanning for locoregional staging of esophageal carcinoma [1-17].
+Overall, study results will be influenced by the number of early versus advanced T-stage patients as EUS is more accurate in the latter population.
+A strong correlation exists between tumor differentiation, T-stage and lymph node status .
 A meta-analysis of diagnostic test characteristics made the following estimates for EUS, CT, and PET scanning, concluding that the three approaches were complementary :

 - Flamen P, Lerut A, Van Cutsem E, et al. Utility of positron emission tomography for the staging of patients with potentially operable esophageal carcinoma.
 J Clin Oncol 2000; 18:3202.